JakobMckenna/NoName/README.md

-# NoName
+# Group NoName
-A project management tool for technical purposes, developed as a web application
+By Isabelle, Jakob, Susie, and Tehillah.

 # Project summary and vision
 Dev Diaries is a free web application with the goal of making project management for developers easier than ever.